responsive-sk/hdm-boot/docs/architecture/event-examples.md

 }
 ```

-This comprehensive documentation provides practical examples for implementing Event-Driven Architecture in the MVA Bootstrap project, covering event creation, listener implementation, registration, and testing strategies.
+This comprehensive documentation provides practical examples for implementing Event-Driven Architecture in the HDM Boot project, covering event creation, listener implementation, registration, and testing strategies.